Welcome to the New Site!

 If you didn’t experience some sort of major change in your life over the last 24 months, were you even living on planet Earth?
 Change is unavoidable even in the best of times.
 Throw in a global pandemic and massive shift in the way we value workers and generally treat our fellow citizens and, yeah …. it’s a doozy of a time to be alive.

 Like most people, my world shifted entirely in March of 2020.
 I was about six months pregnant at the time and preparing myself for a 12-week maternity leave over the summer.
 I’d been working as a professional photographer for eight years and was excited for the shoots I had scheduled late into the year.
-Food photography projects as a monthly contributor to Social Squares, personal branding sessions for local businesses and entrepreneurs, some end-of-summer boudoir shoots - all the things I dearly loved to shoot were dabbled throughout my spring and late fall calendar.
+Food photography projects as a monthly contributor to a stock photography company I love, personal branding sessions for local businesses and artists, website revamps for some Bay Area restaurants- all the things I dearly loved to shoot were dabbled throughout my spring and late fall calendar.
 The summer and early fall would be busy enough settling into life with a newborn and getting the oldest ready to start kindergarten.
 I had it all mapped out and it was shaping up to be a lovely year.

 So I stopped shooting.